peterstark-code/PofoDuino_Lite/README.md

- Add files via upload
+This zip file has everything to help you to create your own PofoDuino : interface to upload file from a windows into an ATARI Porfolio.

-This zip file has everything to help you to create your own PofoDuino.
+Hardware : parallel interface for ATARI Porfolio, one Arduino Micro , one SUB 25.

 - Schematic and Gerbert files
 - source code of the windows App